 - Dogs welcome soldiers home after months apart.

-- Saroo Brierley is the name of an Indian-born Australian man who accidentally got separated from his mother at age five and ended up adopted by an Australian family.
+- Saroo Brierley is the name of an Indian-born Australian man who accidentally got separated from his family at age five and ended up adopted by an Australian family.
 Through the help of Google Earth, he managed to find and reunite with his mother again 25 years later.
 Brierley wrote his own story into a book, A Long Way Home in 2013, which later got adapted into the 2016 film Lion.